smkent/monoscad/stargate/README.md

 ![Slicer screenshot of handle with slicer supports](images/readme/slicer-screenshot-handle-1.png)

+I printed my Stargate handle with model supports.
+I used a utility knife to help remove the support structure at the top end of the ring.

 ![Slicer screenshot of handle with model supports](images/readme/slicer-screenshot-handle-2.png)
 ![Photo of printed handle with model supports](images/readme/photo-stargate-handle-supports.jpg)